CSNLWigner/cogtom_transfer_learning/README.md

 **Scripts for the analyses**

-LEARNING CURVE, AND LEARNING STRENGTH ANALYSES:
+LEARNING CURVES, AND LEARNING STRENGTH ANALYSES:

 (Training and transfer pahse)
 >> TO DO <<